greatscottgadgets/hackrf/Readme.md

 # Response Times

-GitHub issues on this repository that are labelled "technical support" can expect a response time of two weeks.
+GitHub issues on this repository that are labelled "technical support" by Great Scott Gadgets employees can expect a response time of two weeks.
 If an issue has not been responded to within two weeks, please tag or message @straithe.
 We currently do not have expected response times for other GitHub issues or pull requests for this repository.